ciankingston/UMAP/README.md

 Written with python 3.7.3

 Both scripts require 'identifiers' and 'descriptors' excel files.
-Note the scripts are currently set up for analysis of the phosphine library.
+Note the scripts are currently set up for analysis of the kraken phosphine library (https://chemrxiv.org/engage/chemrxiv/article-details/60c757f9702a9bdb7018cbd4).

-Contains code for UMAP plots and k-means clustering.
+umap_score_plots_4_1_22.ipynb contains code for a variety of 2- and 3-dimensional UMAP score plots

-Updated to include HDBSCAN clustering.

-The 'gen_identifiers', 'gen_rxn_data', and/or 'gen_descriptors' excel files contain information on the kraken ligand library and the ligands employed in this study.
-These files should be kept in the same folder as the scripts.
+umap_cluster_4_1_22.ipynb contains code for k-means and HDBSCAN clustering.
+This script will be updated to include the functions currently in the PCA clustering script (printing molecules in clusters, printing molecules closest to centroids, etc.).